viamrobotics/docs/docs/components/arm.md

 ### MoveToPosition

-Move the end of the arm to the desired [Pose](https://python.viam.dev/autoapi/viam/proto/common/index.html#viam.proto.common.Pose).
+Move the end of the arm to the desired [Pose](https://python.viam.dev/autoapi/viam/proto/common/index.html#viam.proto.common.Pose), relative to the base of the arm.
 Plan for the arm to avoid obstacles and comply with the constraints for movement specified in [(WorldState)](https://python.viam.dev/autoapi/viam/proto/common/index.html#viam.proto.common.WorldState).

 {{< tabs >}}